Skip to content

 github-nativespecialist handoffcheck run output

-The product is change control.
+The product is automated code verification.
 Review is one layer.

 The merge boundary is the product.
-Critique records provenance and risk, demands evidence for a block, enforces merge policy, verifies repairs, and feeds incident learnings back into the rules.
+Critique records provenance and risk, proves a block with evidence, enforces merge policy, verifies repairs in a sandbox, and feeds incident learnings back into the rules.
 Review, chat, and Builder are layers inside that loop.

 How should this work?